httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   Compressed Data Format".
 The 32-bit output is encoded in hexadecimal (using between 1 and 8 ASCII characters from 0-9, A-F, and a-f; leading 0's are allowed).
 For example, adler32=03da0195 and adler32=3DA0195 are both valid checksums for the 4-byte message "Wiki".
-This algorithm is obsoleted and SHOULD NOT be used.
+  This algorithm is deprecated and MUST NOT be used.
-* Status: obsoleted
+* Status: deprecated

 ## Obsolete "contentMD5" token in Digest Algorithm {#iana-contentMD5}